Looking for an alternative plan to escape Valentine’s Day? Here are seven cities around the world where you can avoid Valentine’s Day altogether.

 4. Bucharest, Romania

-Romania is another of the few countries that have not succumbed to Valentine’s Day traditions.
-The Romanian day of love falls ten days later on February 24, a pagan celebration called Dragobete that, just like in the Czech Republic, was originally intended to celebrate the arrival of spring.
-If you want to visit what is called “Little Paris,” buy a flight to Bucharest and discover its marvelous architecture, with the Palace of Parliament being its greatest emblem.
+Romania is another country that has not succumbed to Valentine’s Day traditions.
+The Romanian day of love falls ten days later on February 24, a pagan celebration called Dragobete.
+Just like in the Czech Republic, it was originally intended to celebrate the arrival of spring.
+Bucharest is one of the more popular destinations in Romania.
+Known as “Little Paris,” a trip here is worth it to discover its marvelous architecture, including the Palace of Parliament.
+This city is also a good starting point to visit Dracula’s castle.

 5. Cardiff, Wales

 Surprisingly, the most romantic day of the year in Wales is not February 14 but January 25.
 This date celebrates when St. Dwynwen became a nun after her father forbade her from marrying the man she loved.
 This seems to be the perfect excuse for spending a few days in Cardiff and its surroundings in mid-February when you will be able to enjoy its nature without hordes of tourists or couples celebrating love.
 From the Isle of Anglesey to the Lleyn Peninsula, the number of outdoor activities that Wales offers is unparalleled.
 It’s not so surprising considering that 25% of its territory is categorized as a National Park.
-But beyond the wild landscapes through which you can hike and participate in water sports, fairy-tale castles, such as the Conwy and Beaumaris Castles, are also waiting for you in Wales, one of our must-visit destinations for 2020.
+But beyond the wild landscapes through which you can hike and participate in water sports, Wales is famous for its fairy-tale castles such as the Conwy and Beaumaris Castles.

 6. Copenhagen, Denmark

-Denmark is another perfect destination where you can disappear for a few days to avoid the burden of Valentine’s Day.
-In general, February 14 is quite diluted in Nordic countries thanks to the simplicity that characterizes Scandinavians, so why not take advantage of cheap February flights to visit Copenhagen?
-If you find the low temperatures in Denmark to be discouraging, don’t worry.
+Denmark is another perfect destination where you can avoid the stress of Valentine’s Day.
+In general, February 14 is quite diluted in Nordic countries thanks to the simplicity that characterizes Scandinavians.
 Copenhagen has many great things to do that are sheltered from the cold.
-The Danish capital has a long list of museums and art galleries, such as the National Museum and the National Gallery, in addition to old factories turned into trendy bars and restaurants where you can experience the Nordic way of life.
+The Danish capital has a long list of museums and art galleries, such as the National Museum and the National Gallery.
+Other major attractions include the old factories that were turned into trendy bars and restaurants where you can experience the Nordic way of life.

 7. Beijing, China